civictheme/civictheme_xb_preview/README.md

 If you run into issues installing with the above commands please check the following:

 1. `ddev` will complain if it finds another `xb_demo` project already installed.
-In this case you can either remove your existing installation and try again, or run the all the commands below `# These commands are civictheme specific` to integrate `civictheme_xb_preview` into your existing project.
+In this case you can either remove your existing installation (`ddev delete`) and try again, or run the all the commands below `# These commands are civictheme specific` to integrate `civictheme_xb_preview` into your existing project.
-2. The `civictheme_xb_demo_media` recipe expects the imported media assets to have a particular entity id, so if you've added the `civictheme_xb_preview` to your existing project and added new media items, you may encounter an error that the `target_id` of a images was not found.
+2. The `civictheme_xb_demo_media` recipe expects the imported media assets to have a particular entity id, so if you've added the `civictheme_xb_preview` to your existing project which has new media items, you may encounter an error that the `target_id` of an image was not found.